A History of the Best Construction Hard Hat

 Can You Wear a Hard Hat Backward?

 Workers in tight spaces may need to wear their hard hat backward, so they can effectively protect their head.
-A hard hat is designed to protect a worker’s head against falling objects, regardless of how the hat is worn.
+The best construction hard hat is designed to protect a worker’s head against falling objects, regardless of how the hat is worn.
 As long as a hard hat enables a worker to complete myriad tasks safely, the hat can be worn forward or backward.

 Can You Drill Holes in a Hard Hat?